Thunderstruck (2004 film): Cast

+Production

+Geoffrey Hall was responsible for the cinematography on the film, for which he won the Silver Award from the Australian Cinematographers Society.

+The title was taken from the AC/DC song "Thunderstruck".

+Release

+The film was released on 8 September 2004.

 Reception

 On review aggregator Rotten Tomatoes the film has a score of 57% based on reviews from seven critics, with an average 5.3/10 rating.

 Box office

 Thunderstruck grossed $908,294 at the box office in Australia.